Syncleus/aparapi/README.md

 ---------------
 1. AMD for doing such a great job with Aparapi without which this project would be an order of magnitude more complex.

-2. HP Servers which believed back in 2012 that OpenCL on FPGAs is something worth looking at.
+2. HP Servers which believed back in 2012 that Java-OpenCL on FPGAs is something worth looking at.

 3. Altera, Nallatech and Terassic for contributing FPGA hardware for us to develop and test on.